-Arrivals and Departures
+Arrivals and Departures/Safe Arrival and Departure Program

 Families who live within walking distance are encouraged to use active travel, including walking or rolling (cycling, scootering, skateboarding) to and from school.
-Students are encouraged to arrive at least 15 minutes prior to the bell (8:05 am) and move directly to their Period 1 class.
 Choosing active travel can improve physical and mental health and helps students start the day alert and ready to learn.
 It also helps to protect the environment and reduce traffic, making school zones safer for everyone.